rmsk2/6502profiler/README.md

 `6502profiler` works at a purely logical level.

-The two main use cases for `6502profiler` are unit testing for and performance analysis of 6502 assembly programs. `6502profiler` offers the possibility to implement tests where arranging the test data and evaluating the results is offloaded to a Lua script. `6502profiler` uses
+The two main use cases for `6502profiler` are unit testing for and performance analysis of 6502 assembly programs. `6502profiler` offers the possibility to implement tests where arranging the test data and evaluating the results is offloaded to Lua scripts.
+Have a look at my
-[gopher-lua](https://github.com/yuin/gopher-lua) to embed Lua in Go.
+[6502 arithmetic lib](https://github.com/rmsk2/6502-Arithmetic) to see this functionality in action.`6502profiler` uses [gopher-lua](https://github.com/yuin/gopher-lua) to embed Lua in Go.

 When used for performance analysis `6502profiler` executes an existing binary inside the simulator.
 While running the program the number of clock cycles that are used up during execution are counted.
 Additionally `6502profiler` can be used to identify "hot spots" in the program because it